ghaliouss/fhir-mapbuilder/vscode-extension/README.md

-# MapBuilder Project
+# FHIR MapBuilder Project

 ## Overview
-MapBuilder is a Visual Studio Code extension designed to facilitate the edition of FHIR StructureMap resources using FHIR Mapping Language (FML).
+FHIR MapBuilder is a Visual Studio Code extension designed to facilitate the edition of FHIR StructureMap resources using FHIR Mapping Language (FML).

 This extension assists users by offering the following features:
 - Syntax highlighting